It’s like snatching a security blanket from a kid.

 You try to let go of the past and do everything you can.
 But you’re stuck.
 And it hurts like hell.

-Why do we hold on if it hurts so darn much?
+Why do we hold on if it hurts so much?
 How to let go of the past and move on?
-Keep reading to see which reasons speak to you and how to let go.
+Read on to see which reasons speak to you and how to let go.

 People tend to stick to what they know, even though it causes suffering.
 Letting go is scary.
 Since life is unpredictable, knowing what to expect is reassuring.
 At least with the current pain, you know what to expect.

 Your inner critic uses your fear of the unknown to protect you: Better not take any risks… you don’t know what’s out there!
 You’re hurting so much already.
 What if you get hurt again?